Your Guide to Planning, Planting, and Growing Chionodoxa

 Rodents and deer rarely bother these carefree spring-blooming bulbs.

-Like other spring bulbs, chionodoxa use their foliage to produce the energy they need for the next year's flowers.
+As with other spring bulbs, chionodoxa use their foliage to produce the energy they need for the next year's flowers.
 Chionodoxa foliage is grass-like and grows no more than about 4” tall.
 It fades away quickly – usually within 3 weeks after flowering.

 Over time, a large patch of chionodoxa can become overcrowded.
 To reinvigorate the area, gently dig up and relocate some of the clumps shortly after they finish flowering.